-(6) The governing board and the employee shall have the right to be represented by counsel.

-- (f) (1) If the administrative law judge determines that the employee should be dismissed or suspended, the governing board and the state shall share equally the expenses of the hearing, including the cost of the administrative law judge.
+- (3) The administrative law judge shall not have the power to dispose of the charge of dismissal by imposing probation or other alternative sanctions.
+The imposition of suspension pursuant to subparagraph (B) of paragraph (1) shall be available only in a suspension proceeding authorized pursuant to subdivision (b) of Section 44932 or Section 44933. - (4) The decision of the administrative law judge shall be deemed to be the final decision of the governing board of the school district. - (5) The state board may adopt from time to time rules and procedures not inconsistent with this section as may be necessary to effectuate this section. - (6) The governing board of the school district and the employee shall have the right to be represented by counsel. - (f) (1) If the administrative law judge determines that the employee should be dismissed or suspended, the governing board of the school district and the state shall share equally the expenses of the hearing, including the cost of the administrative law judge.
 The Controller shall pay all claims submitted pursuant to this paragraph from the General Fund, and may prescribe reasonable rules, regulations, and forms for the submission of the claims.
-The employee and the governing board shall pay their own attorney's fees. - (2) If the administrative law judge determines that the employee should not be dismissed or suspended, the governing board shall pay the expenses of the hearing, including the cost of the administrative law judge, and reasonable attorney's fees incurred by the employee. - (3) If either the governing board of the school district or the employee petitions a court of competent jurisdiction for review of the decision of the administrative law judge, the payment of the expenses of the hearing, including the cost of the administrative law judge required by this subdivision, shall not be stayed. - (4) If either the governing board of the school district or the employee petitions a court of competent jurisdiction for review of the decision of the administrative law judge and the decision is upheld, the appellee shall be entitled to an award of reasonable attorney's fees and costs expended on the appeal. - (5) If the decision of the administrative law judge is reversed or vacated by a court of competent jurisdiction, either the state, having paid one-half of the expenses of the hearing, including the cost of the administrative law judge, shall be entitled to reimbursement from the governing board for those expenses, or the governing board of the school district, having paid one-half of the expenses, shall be entitled to reimbursement from the state.
-If either the governing board of the school district or the employee petitions a court of competent jurisdiction for review of the decision to overturn the administrative law judge's decision, the payment of the expenses of the hearing, including the cost of the administrative law judge required by this paragraph shall be stayed until no further appeal is sought, or all appeals are exhausted.
+The employee and the governing board of the school district shall pay their own attorney's fees. - (2) If the administrative law judge determines that the employee should not be dismissed or suspended, the governing board of the school district shall pay the expenses of the hearing, including the cost of the administrative law judge, and reasonable attorney's fees incurred by the employee. - (3) If either the governing board of the school district or the employee petitions a court of competent jurisdiction for review of the decision of the administrative law judge, the payment of the expenses of the hearing, including the cost of the administrative law judge required by this subdivision, shall not be stayed. - (4) If either the governing board of the school district or the employee petitions a court of competent jurisdiction for review of the decision of the administrative law judge and the decision is upheld, the appellee shall be entitled to an award of reasonable attorney's fees and costs expended on the appeal.